 Rovers may serve in many capacities in Scouting depending on their individual leadership skills.
 Service may be by crew or by individuals each in their own area.
-There is a great variety of training available through Scouting for such Rovers. (ie: Trainer Training, or Leadership Training)

-......
-And there are many other combinations.
-It is merely limited by your imagination
+There is a great variety of training available through Scouting for such Rovers (i.e.: Trainer Training, or Leadership Training).
+There are many other combinations.
+It is merely limited by your imagination.